grant-h/FoodBot/README.md

 # FoodBot
 FoodBot is a SlackBot for aggregating restarant menus and posting them when wanted.
-Currently hardcoded to support only a single restaurant: The Arrendondo Café in the University of Florida.
+Currently hardcoded to support only a single restaurant: The Arredondo Café in the University of Florida.

 This is unversioned as no releases are planned.